 Bavaria is a special place with gorgeous scenery, delicious cuisine, and a festive atmosphere.
 But did you know that there are some places that keep the Bavarian spirit alive right in the United States?
-Whether you feel like a little oompah music, soft pretzels and beer, or just the feeling of a lively German village without having to get out your passport, these are some fun places a lot closer to home.
+Whether you feel like a little oompah music, soft pretzels and beer, or just the feeling of lively Bavarian villages without having to get out your passport, these are some fun places a lot closer to home.

 For a quick break or lingering visit, a Bavarian-style getaway is easier to obtain than you might think.
 Each of these U.S. Bavarian-style villages offers its own unique charms, but they’ll all make you feel like you’re in Germany.